Abhro631/SymptomChecker/README.md

-# SymptomChecker
+# Project

-A streamlit app using machine learning which predicts diseases as per symptoms and gives a bit of remedy as well.
+A streamlit app that uses a machine learning model to predict disease based on list of symptoms